kmualim/kmualim.github.io/_portfolio/tantalizingtaste.md

 Now that we're all up to speed with our taste buds,

-Click here to read on the project's [proposal](https://kristy-mualim.squarespace.com/)!
+Click here to get on the project's [website](https://kristy-mualim.squarespace.com/)!

 <i> (Still in progress) </i>